naftalic/ddmif/_sources/introduction.md

 The greatest invention in financial theory was the Black-Scholes options pricing model, developed by Fischer Black and Myron Scholes in the 1960s.
 They based the formula on the Capital Asset Pricing Model (CAPM), but found that the price of an option didn't depend on the expected return of a stock.
 Robert Merton provided a more elegant derivation of Black-Scholes, which is now widely used to value options.
 The Arbitrage Theory of Capital Asset Pricing (APT) proposed by Stephen Ross in 1976 was an alternative to the CAPM that allowed for multiple factors instead of one and took into account non-diversifiable risk.
 In 1992, Eugene Fama and Kenneth French published a three-factor APT model for stock returns that explained 95% of the variability in stock returns (market risk, company size, and book-to-market ratio).
 Researchers later added a fourth factor, momentum, to the Fama-French model.
 Today, many academics and practitioners use either a three- or four-factor APT model to explain stock returns.

-The growth of QEPM since the 1990s is due to advancements in technology and the development of financial theory.
+The growth of financial quantitative research since the 1990s is due to advancements in technology and the development of financial theory.
 The multifactor model of stock returns is widely used by quantitative managers to forecast returns and manage portfolio risk, and it's becoming a more influential tool in performance measurement.
-However, financial theory also defines the limits of QEPM's use and raises questions about its effectiveness.
-For example, if the market is weak-form efficient, QEPM's arbitrage opportunities may be limited.
+However, financial theory also defines the limits of quantitative research's use and raises questions about its effectiveness.
+For example, if the market is weak-form efficient, quantitative research's arbitrage opportunities may be limited.
 Financial theory provides valuable insights, but investors must understand its implications to make informed decisions.